Latest posts by Hayley Stanton (see all)

 Think about all the times you have done something you were anxious about, only to find that the actual event didn’t turn out to be the disaster you had expected.
 It happens a lot, huh?
 Probably because you and I are not blessed with the supernatural ability to see into the future –not even with a crystal ball!

 You never really know how good something will be until you try it.
 Is it worth missing an opportunity because of a story you’re making up?
-Step away from the crystal ball now.
+You can step away from the crystal ball now…

 When we’re mind-reading, we’re making assumptions about how another person is thinking or feeling, without checking it out.